 The list you're viewing is made up of people like Sandra Steingraber and Lynn Margulis.While this isn't a list of all female biologists, it does answer the questions "Who are the most famous female biologists?" and "Who are the best female biologists?"

-Rachel Louise Carson was an American marine biologist and conservationist whose book Silent Spring and other writings are credited with advancing the global environmental movement.
+Rachel Louise Carson (May 27, 1907 – April 14, 1964) was an American marine biologist, author, and conservationist whose book Silent Spring and other writings are credited with advancing the global environmental movement.
 Carson began her career as an aquatic biologist in the U.S. Bureau of Fisheries, and became a full-time nature writer in the 1950s.
 Her widely praised 1951 bestseller The Sea Around Us won her a U.S. National Book Award, recognition as a gifted writer, and financial security.
 Her next book, The Edge of the Sea, and the reissued version of her first book, Under the Sea Wind, were also bestsellers.
-This sea trilogy explores the whole of ocean life from the shores to the depths.
-Late in the 1950s, Carson turned her ...more on Wikipedia
+This sea trilogy explores the whole of ocean life from the shores to the ...more on Wikipedia

 Age: Dec. at 57 (1907-1964)

 Kirsten "Kiki" Sanford is an American science communicator.
 After working at the University of California, Davis as a research scientist in neurophysiology, she left research work to pursue a career in science communication.
 Her work has included multiple audio and video programs, including the This Week in Science radio program and Dr. Kiki's Science Hour. ...more on Wikipedia